isi-mube/isi-mube/README.md

 **Data Scientist** [@UniversalDX](https://www.universaldx.com/) and **Data Lead Teacher** [@Ironhack](https://www.ironhack.com/us) with a background in **Cytology** (as cytotechnologist), **Education** (as professor and advocate) & **Digital Pathology** (as specialist).

-Working on **AI models** for non-invasive multicancer diagnosis using liquid biopsy and cfDNA methylation to make a positive impact on **Healthcare** and mentoring future data professionals
+Working on **AI models** for non-invasive multicancer diagnosis using liquid biopsy and cfDNA methylation to make a positive impact on **Healthcare** and mentoring future data professionals.

 Also;